Edmund-Prescott/pyspark-with-docker/README.md

 ## Using Pyspark with VS Code
 Integrating PySpark with Visual Studio Code (VS Code) provides a powerful development environment.

-Install Vs Code Extensions
+Install VS Code Extensions
 --------------------------
 - Docker
 - Jupyter

-Create a Jupyter notebook in your repository and run all cells.
-Vs Code will prompt you for a kernal.
+Create a Jupyter notebook in your repository and execute all cells.
+VS Code will initiate a prompt to select a kernel.
-Select Existing Jupyter Server and input the url from earlier.
+Select "Existing Jupyter Server" and input the URL provided earlier.
-Vs Code will then prompt you for a password, the password is the token attached to the url.
+Subsequently, VS Code will request a password.
+Use the token attached to the URL as the password.